h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_4_Quiz.md

 #### Task
 1. Create a decision flowchart for choosing between OvR, OvO, and direct methods based on dataset characteristics
-2. Implement preprocessing pipelines specific to multi-class problems
+2. Design preprocessing pipelines specific to multi-class problems
 3. Design efficient prediction pipelines that minimize computational cost
 4. How would you handle online learning scenarios where new classes are added incrementally?
-5. Implement model selection that jointly optimizes kernel choice, multi-class strategy, and hyperparameters
+5. Design model selection that jointly optimizes kernel choice, multi-class strategy, and hyperparameters

 For a detailed explanation of this problem, see [Question 13: Practical Implementation Framework](L5_4_13_explanation.md).

 ## Question 14

 ### Problem Statement
-For a 3-class dataset with classes {A, B, C}, implement One-vs-Rest classification.
+For a 3-class dataset with classes {A, B, C}, design One-vs-Rest classification.

 Training data:
 - Class A: $(1, 2)$, $(2, 1)$